 The contributions of participating libraries, along with titles scanned by the Research Institute, have brought the number of texts available on the Portal to more than 100,000 volumes just four years since the project’s inception.
 We’re delighted that in turn, the number of individual Portal visitors (as shown by Web statistics) has reached the 70,000 mark, indicating it to be a destination of growing utility for humanities researchers.
 Digitized books and journals from the Research Institute have been viewed nearly 13 million times on the Internet Archive website, which hosts the scanned versions of our books and makes them available for download in a variety of formats, including PDF and MOBI (for Kindle).

-As the Portal and our digitization efforts continue to grow, we'll publish more posts featuring highlights from the project’s online collection, behind-the-scenes features on selection and scanning processes, as well as announcements on new contributing institutions.
+As the Portal and our digitization efforts continue to grow, check The Iris for more posts featuring highlights from the project’s online collection, behind-the-scenes features on selection and scanning processes, as well as announcements on new contributing institutions.